top of page

 "I wish I was 21 again and read your book 'it does matter'.

-I am sure the inspiration gained would have given me
+I am sure the inspiration gained would have

-more confidence in my work life."
+provided me with more confidence in my work life."

 Bob -